pr3st00/jarvis/README.md

 ## Current Release: v0.0.10

+## Message format

+The messages will contain a list of actions, with a code which is mostly informative, an action which is one of the actions recognized by the framework (PLAY, HTTPGET, HTTPPOST, SCRIPT and MODULE) and a list of parameters which meaning will vary between modules.
+The messages will be executed sequentially or in parallel depending on the synchronous parameter.

+Sample message for the music module:

+{
+  "actions": [
+    {
+      "code": "playmusic",
+      "action": "PLAY",
+      "parameters": [
+        "ok, searching..."
+      ],
+      "synchronous": true
+    },
+    {
+      "code": "playmusic",
+      "action": "MODULE",
+      "parameters": [
+        "music",
+        "ramones"
+      ],
+      "synchronous": true
+    }
+  ]
+}

+## Supported actions:
+1. PLAY     = Says a phrase             - One parameter only with the phrase itself
+2. HTTPGET  = Do a HTTP GET             - First parameter is the url, Any remaining ones will be passed as parameters in the url
+3. HTTPPOST = Do a HTTP POST            - First parameter is the url, Second parameter is the body
+4. SCRIPT   = Executes a shell script   - First parameter is the script location.
+Any remaining ones will be passed as parameters to the same
+5. MODULE   = Calls a module            - First parameter is the module name.
+Any remaining ones will be passed as parameters to the same

 ## Modules
 Jarvis uses a module system, where you can extend its capabilities by implementing new individual classes.